dockur/tor/readme.md

   - Suitable for relay, exit node or hidden service modes with SOCKSv5 proxy enabled.
   - Works well as a single self-contained container or in cooperation with other containers (like nginx) for organizing complex hidden services on the Tor network.
+  - Includes Nyx for monitoring and the Lyrebird obfs4proxy

 ## Usage  🐳